Director of Marketing, SortlyShahzad Karachiwala

 Understand what’s where and how much of it you’ve got with a user-friendly inventory system that saves you time instead of wasting it.
 A good mobile inventory management system will allow you to instantly see all your items in one place, verify who has what and check current stock levels.

 Once you’re all setup with a good mobile inventory management system, you’ll never have to invest hours of your time counting supplies again.
 You’ll just make tiny adjustments here and there as shipments arrive and supplies depart or are used up.
-Plus, tools like scanners will make even the initial inventorying process easy and accurate.
+Plus, tools like built-in barcode and QR code scanners will make even the initial inventorying process easy and accurate.

 Most service providers don’t like to spend a single penny more than what’s necessary, and why should they?

 Many service providers are either self-employed or work for a small business.
 These businesses typically cannot hire somebody just to keep track of all their stuff.
 And why should they?
-Surprisingly inexpensive, cutting-edge mobile inventory management systems can manage all those supplies at a fraction of the cost of a full-time employee.
+Surprisingly inexpensive, cutting-edge inventory apps can manage all those supplies at a fraction of the cost of a full-time employee.

-What’s more, modern mobile inventory management systems require no special training.
-There’s no special hardware and anyone can learn how to use the app right away.
+What’s more, modern mobile inventory management software requires no special training.
+There’s no fancy hardware and anyone can learn how to use the app right away, even employees who aren’t so tech-savvy.

 If you’re running a local pest control company, why does your inventory system look and feel like it was designed for an automotive plant?
 The truth is that many inventory management systems—even if they do help you stay somewhat organized—are often unnecessarily complex and expensive.